cfoltran/cv/README.md

 2 days that led us to the creation of a [platform](https://github.com/owalid/Collabathon_2019) interpreting climate data.

 **HEC design thinking:**<br>
-1 month of reflection around the issue of sustainable development.
+1 month around the issue of sustainable development.
 We created a platform to recycle textile wastes.
 Our solution allows to connect directly companies ERP in order to access to the unsold goods.
-This are made available to designers or recycling factories.
-This platform will allow us to obtain the first place allowing us to be incubated at Station F for 1 year.
+This, are made available to designers or recycling factories.
+We won the first place allowing us to be incubated at Station F for 1 year.

 ## ✅ Google Kubernetes certifications